Scheduling

 Including your job abandonment policy in your employee handbook or explaining it in detail when employees are being onboarded is a great way to make employees aware of your leave policies and the consequences of job abandonment.
 The more aware employees are, the higher the chances of them complying with your policies.

-Allow employees to pick up open shifts or swap shifts with managerial approval, so they’re able to meet their personal, financial, and professional commitments.
-Enable employees to do these things by equipping them with the right mobile scheduling and communication tools, and try to honor them as much as possible using flexible scheduling policies.
+Allow employees to bid for open shifts or swap shifts with managerial approval so they can meet their personal, financial, and professional commitments.
+Enable employees to do these things by equipping them with the right mobile scheduling tools, and try to honor them as much as possible using flexible scheduling policies.

-Handling job abandonment as well as preventing it from happening requires open and honest communication with employees.
+Preventing job abandonment hinges on engaging your employees.
+By regularly communicating with them via shift feedback and pulse surveys, you’ll be able to more easily identify morale problems on the front line.
 Treat communication as a two-way street.
-On the one hand, provide feedback to employees to keep them engaged, and on the other, give employees the freedom to voice their concerns.
+Provide regular feedback to employees to keep them engaged, but also provide them avenues to give feedback on management.
 This is a two-pronged approach that will help keep your employees engaged while making you aware of any glaring issues, so you can take preventative measures to curb job abandonment.

-It is one thing to map out and plan how your business will handle job abandonment – it’s another to actually go out and execute that plan.
-Both managers and employees alike need the right tools to efficiently work together to prevent and overcome job abandonment in the workplace.
-With the right workforce management software, this is very achievable.
-Contact us today to learn more about how to better handle job abandonment on the front lines using cloud-based scheduling and time tracking software.
+It is one thing to map out a plan for how your business will handle job abandonment – it’s another to actually go out and execute that plan.
+Both managers and employees need the right tools to efficiently work together to prevent and overcome job abandonment in the workplace.
+Contact us today to learn more about how to handle job abandonment on the front line using cloud-based scheduling and HR compliance software.